-E) ENVIRONMENTAL HAZARDS
+D) ENVIRONMENTAL HAZARDS

 - Consider and prepare for the effects of climate: heat/cold/ice/wind. - Sandblasting and acid wash procedures may introduce special concerns.
-These procedures may adversely affect the immediate health of an operator and may pose serious risks to the hoist and other equipment being used.
+They may adversely affect the immediate health of an operator and may pose serious risks to the hoist and other equipment being used.